Does your home insurance cover Christmas?

 How to buy home insurance to cover Christmas

 A quick and easy way to purchase a home insurance policy is via a comparison site such as Quotezone*.
-Comparison sites allow you to compare the cost of numerous home insurance providers at once to find the best deal.
-We have partnered with Quotezone* so that you can search and compare quotes from over 40 UK home insurance providers.
+Comparison sites allow you to compare the cost of numerous home insurance providers at once to help you find the best deal.
+We have partnered with Quotezone* so that you can search and compare quotes from up to 50 UK home insurance providers.
 Comparison sites are not always whole of market, however, so you could be missing out on a better deal with a provider that is not featured on the site.
 When searching for a home insurance provider you should ensure you check the policy documents carefully so you know exactly what you are and are not covered for before taking out a policy.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses - Quotezone